AmishaSinghRathod/Data/README.md

-SQL
+SQL : Structured Query Language

-SQL is a standard language for accessing and manipulating databases.
+INTRO : SQL is a standard language for accessing and manipulating databases.

-SQL stands for Structured Query Language
+RDBMS : Relational Database Management System.

-RDBMS stands for Relational Database Management System.
+INTRO :stands for Relational Database Management System.

+SQL Syntax : A database most often contains one or more tables.
+Each table is identified by a name (e.g. "Customers" or "Orders").
+Tables contain records (rows) with data.
-SELECT * FROM Customers;
+Query : SELECT * FROM Customers;

+SELECT : The SELECT statement is used to select data from a database.
+Ouery : SELECT CustomerName,City FROM Customers;